-Washi tape is one of those things you don’t think you need . . . until it proves to be an essential and addictive addition to your stationery stash.
-Made of traditional Japanese paper, whose fibers originate from the bark of shrubs such as mulberry, or kozo, these everyday adhesives can be used in countless ways.
-You can use them to wrap gifts, seal letters, or decorate a bullet journal; you can even tear off strips to label jars or repair torn papers.
-They come in all sorts of delightful colors and patterns, and while choosing a set can be highly subjective, we’ve rounded up some of our favorites below.
+Washi tape is one of those things you don’t think you need . . . until it proves addictive.
+Simply called masking tape in Japan, this decorative, low-tack tape replicates the patterns and textures of traditional Japanese washi—a handmade paper made from the bark of shrubs such as mulberry, or kozo and painted or printed in intricate designs.
+These days, there are myriad versions of washi tape, and though not all of them are made with real washi, they are similarly lightweight (and often semi-transparent) but tough.
+The standard width is 15 mm, or 0.59 inches, but you can find a range of widths to suit your needs.
+Use washi tape to wrap gifts, seal letters, or accent scrapbook pages; you can even tear off strips to label jars or repair torn papers.
+Good washi tape should stick well and not curl up, yet be easy to peel off and reposition if necessary.
+It comes in all sorts of colors and patterns, and while choosing a set can be highly subjective, we’ve rounded up some of our favorites below.

-When it comes to washi tape, MT is the leading name in the game.
-Created by the Japanese company Kamoi Kakoshi, which has been making industrial adhesives for more than a century, MT was launched in 2006 as a craft-specific brand.
-Its washi paper is thin but strong and has a pleasing smoothness, and its tape is reliably sticky but comes off clean.
-The colors are also very rich and attractive.
-This set features 10 bright, solid hues that are semitransparent.
-They are very lovely when used alone and can also produce striking effects when layered.
+The original washi tape, MT was created in 2006 by the Japanese company Kamoi Kakoshi, which has been making industrial adhesives for over a century.
+The tape is thin but strong; it is reliably sticky but will remove easily without leaving as residue.
+This set features 10 solid hues from pink to lime green.
+They are lovely when used alone but can also produce striking effects when layered.